jessepav/lacygoill-wiki-backup/vim/mapping.md

 If a register is being recorded, and we're in a help buffer, pressing `q` should end the recording; in practice, it doesn't because of the `t` flag.

+---

+Note that you really need `:norm` to reproduce the issue.
+For example,  if you  try to replace  it with a  second `feedkeys()`,  the issue disappears (no matter whether you use the 't' flag in any function call):

+    nno cd :call feedkeys('gh', 't')<cr>
+    nno gh :call feedkeys('aaa', 't')<cr>
+    " press `cd`: 'aa' is inserted

 ##
 # When do I need to use `inputsave()` and `inputrestore()`?